iXasthur/Tracert-Go/README.md

-# Traceroute-Go
+# Tracert-Go
-# Traceroute written in Go
+# Tracert written in Go